How to export your Fresha reports (PDF, CSV, XLSX)

 Which report you want, and why

-Fresha has a lot of reports, and the names don't tell you which one carries the numbers you need for bookkeeping.
-Three of them do the job.
-Start with the one that answers your question:
+Fresha ships 56 reports, and the names don't tell you which one carries the numbers you need for bookkeeping.
+Three of them do the job, and one that sounds like it should doesn't.
+Start here:

 ReportWhat it holds